kneissler/trigraph-layer0-metametameta/README.md

-# Trigraph Layer-0 MetaMeta
+# Trigraph Layer-0 MetaMetaMeta

 ## Overview

-This repository contains the Layer-0 MetaMeta system - a self-describing meta-model with multiple meta-levels, type hierarchies, and relation signatures.
-The system is defined using `.sheet` files and visualized through PlantUML diagrams.
+This repository contains the Layer-0 of a self-describing meta-model with multiple meta-levels, type hierarchies, and relation signatures.
+The system is defined using `.sheet` files.

 ## Quick Links